aurelia/aurelia.github.io-old/_harp/docs.md

 * If your callback function is named {propertyName}Changed, then you don't need to specify it.
 So, in the above case, we could omit the value of the second parameter.
 * If your property name and attribute name are the same, then you don't need to specify it.
 In the above case, they are different, so we need to specify it.
 * Attached behaviors always map to a single attribute.
-This allows us to optmize a simple usage pattern.
+This allows us to optimize a simple usage pattern.
 If you name your property "value", then you don't need to include the property metadata at all.
-We will autommatically map an attribute with the same name as your behavior to the `value` property.
+We will automatically map an attribute with the same name as your behavior to the `value` property.
-* If you name your class {BehaviorName}AttachedProperty, then you don't need to indlude the attached behavior metadata at all.
+* If you name your class {BehaviorName}AttachedProperty, then you don't need to include the attached behavior metadata at all.
 The attribute name will be inferred from the class name by stripping off "AttachedBehavior" and lowercasing and hyphenating the remaining part of the name. ie. behavior-name

 These conventions mean that we can actually define our `show` behavior like this: